 The MSE Team

-Money Saving Expert Martin Lewis OBE is a 44-year-old award-winning campaigning TV and radio presenter, newspaper columnist and author.
-An ultra-specialised journalist, in 2003 he founded MoneySavingExpert.com, which has nearly 10,000,000 users a month, and remains its Executive Chairman, working with the team, writing some of the guides, and being a money-saving pedant.
+Money Saving Expert Martin Lewis OBE is a 49-year-old award-winning campaigning TV and radio presenter, newspaper columnist and author.
+An ultra-specialised journalist, in 2003 he founded MoneySavingExpert.com, which has more than 16 million users a month, and remains its Executive Chairman, working with the team, writing some of the content and being a MoneySaving pedant.

-He has his own ITV programme, The Martin Lewis Money Show, is often credited as the "big gob in chief" behind campaigns to reclaim bank charges, PPI and council tax, was awarded an OBE for services to consumer rights and charitable services in June 2014 and topped The Grocer's 2011 Retail Power 100 list.
+He has his own ITV programme, The Martin Lewis Money Show, and is often credited as the "big gob in chief" behind campaigns to reclaim bank charges, PPI and council tax.
+Martin was awarded an OBE for services to consumer rights and charitable services in June 2014 and topped The Grocer's 2011 Retail Power 100 list.
 He also has an honorary doctorate from Chester University, has featured in a top 40 bank charges protest single and, according to Google, was again the UK's most searched-for British man in 2013.

 Amy joined MSE in March 2013 as Money Features Writer.
 She's responsible for writing new money guides as well as updating old ones.
-Previously she worked as a Features Writer at Financial Adviser.
+Previously, she worked as a Features Writer at Financial Adviser.
 Amy was also a Senior Reporter at Post, a magazine for the insurance industry, after qualifying as a journalist in 2009.
 She's now a Senior Money Writer for MSE.

-Having danced since she was three years old, Amy enjoys nothing more than popping along to Pineapple Dance Studios in her spare time to do a class, going back to her home town to watch Norwich play football (hopefully not getting thrashed), or printing off some restaurant vouchers to catch up with friends.
+Having danced since she was three years old, Amy enjoys nothing more than popping along to Pineapple Dance Studios in her spare time to do a class, going back to her home town to watch Norwich City play football (hopefully not getting thrashed), or printing off some restaurant vouchers to catch up with friends.